firebird631/siis/README.md

 ### Participate ###

-Any help is welcome, if you are a Python, Javascrip or C++ devlopper, or a data scientist contact me if your are interested in participating seriously into this project.
+Any help is welcome, if you are a Python, Javascript or C++ developper, or a data scientist contact me if your are interested in participating seriously into this project.

 ### Donate ###